False Bay: Ecology and marine life

 False Bay is at the extreme western end of the inshore Agulhas marine ecoregion which extends from Cape Point to the Mbashe River over the continental shelf, in the overlap zone between Cape Agulhas and Cape Point where the warm Agulhas Current and the cooler South Atlantic waters mix.
 The continental shelf is at its widest in this ecoregion, extending up to 240 km offshore on the Agulhas Bank, but is considerably narrower off False Bay.
-This ecoregion has the highest number of South African endemics, and is a breeding area for many species.
+This ecoregion has the highest number of South African endemics and is a breeding area for many species.
 There are several important commercial fisheries in this region.
 The transition between the Agulhas ecoregion and the cooler Benguela ecoregion is at Cape Point, on the western boundary of False Bay.

-There are two marine protected areas in False Bay: The Table Mountain National Park Marine Protected Area (TMNPMPA) lies on both sides of the Cape Peninsula, so is partly in False Bay, and the Helderberg Marine Protected Area is off Macassar on the northern shoreline of the bay.
+There are two marine protected areas in False Bay: the Table Mountain National Park Marine Protected Area (TMNPMPA) lies on both sides of the Cape Peninsula, and so is partly in False Bay, and the Helderberg Marine Protected Area is off Macassar on the northern shoreline of the bay.

-There are concerns as to the effect the disappearance of great white sharks in False Bay will have on the local ecosystem, as the sharks serve as the main predator of the local population of Cape fur seals.
-A government appointed panel has reported that the appearance of orcas, commercial fishing, and climate change are likely the major contributing factors to the mass exodus of the sharks.
+There are concerns about the effect the disappearance of great white sharks in False Bay will have on the local ecosystem, as the sharks serve as the main predators of the local Cape fur seal population.
+A government-appointed panel has reported that the appearance of orcas, commercial fishing, and climate change are likely the major contributing factors to the mass exodus of the sharks.

 Reef ecosystems

-Six feeding groups have been identified among the common suprabenthic fish species of False Bay, based on a comparison of diets.
-These are generalised benthic carnivores. carnivorous benthic browsers, herbivorous benthic grazers, midwater predators on small invertebrates, benthic macro-predators, and predators on small benthic invertebrates.
+Six feeding groups have been identified among the common suprabenthic fish species of False Bay, based on diet comparisons.
+These are: generalised benthic carnivores. carnivorous benthic browsers, herbivorous benthic grazers, midwater predators on small invertebrates, benthic macro-predators, and predators on small benthic invertebrates.
 These groups appear to eat mostly reef-dwelling prey, with the small amount of sand-dwelling prey assumed to be from areas adjacent to the reef.
-Feeding occurs mostly when water temperatures exceed 13 °C. There is some overlap of diet between species, but in most cases each species has a dietary niche of preferred food, which reduces competition for food between the species within the assemblage.
+Feeding occurs mostly when water temperatures exceed 13 C. There is some dietary overlap between species but, in most cases, each species has a dietary niche, reducing competition for food within the assemblage.